Skin Aging and Red Light Therapy

 The Importance of Our Skin

 Our skin is the largest organ of our body and plays a vital role in many areas of life.
-One of the most important roles of the skin is to provide a protective barrier that keeps us safe from bacteria and viruses.
-Our skin also helps to regulate our temperature and gives us the ability to have tactile sensation that allows us to interact with the world around us.
+One of the most important roles of the skin is to provide a protective barrier that helps keep us safe from bacteria and viruses.
+Our skin also helps to regulate temperature and gives us tactile sensation so we can interact with the world around us.

-Aside from the essential biological functions of the skin, our skin is unique as an organ in that it plays an important role in our social interactions.
+Apart from its essential biological functions, our skin is unique in that it plays a powerful role in our social interactions.
 Skin influences how we perceive others and how they perceive us.
-Skin quality can be an indicator of someone's age or their health.
+Skin quality can be an indicator of someone’s age or general health.

 The quality of our skin impacts how others perceive our overall appearance and attractiveness.
-The social impact of our skin and the influence it exerts on how others view us is one of the reasons Americans spend $50 billion a year on cosmetics.
+The social impact of our skin is one reason Americans spend $50 billion a year on cosmetics.

 Why Skin Ages

 Unfortunately, as we get older, our skin ages with us.
-The most visible and noticeable signs of aging include changes in skin quality and in hair color.
-While many people can easily change their hair color, the wrinkles and skin quality changes that occur with aging are much more complicated to alter or conceal.
+The most visible and noticeable signs of aging include changes in skin quality and hair color.
+While many people can easily change their hair color, the wrinkles and texture changes that occur with aging skin are much more complicated to alter or conceal.

-Skin aging is caused by a combination of many biological factors that happen slowly over several decades, starting as early as age 20.
-While the small, incremental changes that occur are not noticeable when they start, they begin to compound as time progresses and start to occur faster as we get older.
+Skin aging is driven by a combination of biological factors that unfold slowly over several decades, starting as early as age 20.
+Small, incremental changes are barely noticeable at first, but they compound over time and often accelerate as we get older.

 Decreased collagen production

-One of the main factors in skin aging is the effect it has on collagen.
-Collagen is an important fiber in our skin tissues that gives skin its elasticity.
-Collagen is produced naturally in the skin, but according to researchers at Dartmouth, the amount of collagen produced peaks at about age 20.
-After that point, the amount of collagen produced in your skin decreases by about one a year.
-Collage fibers and elastin fibers, another important contributor to skin elasticity, become thicker and more clumped, making skin more brittle and wrinkled over time.
+One of the main factors in skin aging is its effect on collagen.
+Collagen is an important structural protein in our skin that contributes to firmness and elasticity.
+Collagen is produced naturally in the skin, but according to researchers at Dartmouth, collagen production peaks around age 20.
+After that point, the amount of collagen produced in your skin decreases by about 1% per year.
+Collagen fibers and elastin fibers, another key contributor to elasticity, become thicker and more clumped, making skin more brittle and wrinkled over time.

 Exfoliative changes

-Exfoliation, the process by which dead skin cells shed, is another age-impacted skin process.
-Exfoliation decreases by 28% in our twenties, causing dead skin cells to accumulate and stick together for longer.
+Exfoliation—the natural shedding of dead skin cells—is another age-impacted process.
+The rate of exfoliation decreases by roughly 28% in our twenties, causing dead skin cells to accumulate and stick together longer, which can leave skin looking dull and uneven.

 Skin cell changes

-As we age into our forties and fifties, skin fat cells become smaller, providing skin that is less full.
-Oil glands decrease in size, further reducing hydration to our skin cells and making our skin drier, thinner, and more fragile.
-These factors combine to make our skin more susceptible to damage which can further impact our skin quality.
+As we age into our forties and fifties, subcutaneous fat cells become smaller, giving skin less natural volume.
+Oil glands shrink, further reducing hydration to skin cells and making skin drier, thinner, and more fragile.
+These factors combine to make skin more susceptible to damage, which can further degrade skin quality.

 Damage

-While skin aging is a natural and unavoidable process, there are many avoidable factors that can damage skin and cause it to age more quickly.
-Sun exposure or the use of tanning beds causes damage from the effects that high-energy light has on skin cells.
-Unhealthy habits, such as smoking or using recreational drugs, can cause damage to the skin that causes it to age more quickly.
-Poor nutrition or poor skin hygiene can also both be avoidable factors that cause premature aging of the skin.
+While intrinsic skin aging is a natural and unavoidable process, many external factors can damage skin and cause it to age more quickly.
+Sun exposure or tanning beds bombard skin with high-energy UV light that damages cells.
+Unhealthy habits such as smoking or recreational drug use can also damage the skin and accelerate aging.
+Poor nutrition and poor skin hygiene are additional, avoidable factors that contribute to premature skin aging.

 Tips for Reducing Skin Aging

-While the natural process of skin aging is largely unavoidable, there are certain measures that you can take to reduce the speed at which your skin ages.
+While the natural process of skin aging is largely unavoidable, there are practical steps you can take to slow how quickly your skin ages.
 The American Academy of Dermatology Association (AAD) provides 11 important tips for reducing the effects of aging on your skin.
-We list the AAD tips below, along with some of our [MR] added commentary.
+We list the AAD tips below, along with some of our [MR] commentary.

-- Protect your skin from the sun - Sun exposure causes damage to the skin, especially when exposure occurs over prolonged periods of time or when exposure is direct.
-Wearing sunscreen or sun-protective clothing can help to reduce the aging effects of high-energy ultraviolet light.
-[MR] While this is true, most people are spending excessive amounts of time indoors and, as evidenced by the prevalence of Vitamin D deficiency, are not getting ENOUGH sun.
-A sensible middle-ground here might be to get regular, moderate sun exposure to support Vitamin D levels while wearing a hat or sunscreen to protect the face or other sensitive areas as needed.
+• Protect your skin from the sun – Sun exposure damages the skin, especially with prolonged or intense exposure.
+Wearing sunscreen or sun-protective clothing can help reduce the aging effects of high-energy ultraviolet light.
+[MR] While this is true, most people today spend excessive amounts of time indoors and, as the prevalence of vitamin D deficiency suggests, are not getting enough natural sunlight.
+A sensible middle ground is to get regular, moderate sun exposure to support vitamin D levels while using a hat or sunscreen to protect the face and other sensitive areas as needed.

-- Avoid smoking - Smoking significantly speeds up how quickly your skin ages and causes wrinkles to appear earlier and be more pronounced.
+• Avoid smoking – Smoking significantly accelerates how quickly your skin ages and causes wrinkles to appear earlier and more prominently.
 Avoiding smoking is key to avoiding premature skin aging.

-- Avoid repetitive facial movements or expressions - Contracting muscles in your face cause wrinkles and lines in the skin.
-The more a line or wrinkle is created by making a specific expression, the more the skin wears in that area.
-While this tip may seem difficult to implement, the AAD points out that certain facial movements, such as squinting, can be avoided by wearing sunglasses.
-[MR] Moderate amount of sun exposure to the eyes (particularly at certain times of the day such as sunrise, mid-day, and sunset) may be a good idea.
+• Avoid repetitive facial movements or expressions – Repeated muscle contractions in the face can create lines and wrinkles.
+The more a specific expression is repeated, the more the skin in that area wears in.
+While this tip can be tricky in practice, the AAD notes that specific movements such as squinting can be reduced by wearing sunglasses.
+[MR] Moderate sun exposure to the eyes at appropriate times of day (such as sunrise, midday, and sunset) may have separate benefits, so balance is important here too.

-- Follow a healthy diet - A well-balanced, healthy diet will provide your skin with the nutrients that it needs to stay as healthy as possible and avoid potentially damaging foods that may speed the aging process.
-The AAD specifically identifies a diet that is high in sugar or other refined carbohydrates as poor nutrition that has been shown to accelerate aging.
+• Follow a healthy diet – A well-balanced diet gives your skin the nutrients it needs to stay as healthy as possible and avoid foods that may speed aging.
+The AAD specifically notes that diets high in sugar or refined carbohydrates have been linked with accelerated aging.

-- Use less alcohol - Alcohol is a mild toxin and is harmful to skin health.
-Alcohol also dehydrates the skin, making it appear older.
+• Use less alcohol – Alcohol is a mild toxin and can harm skin health.
+It also dehydrates the skin, making it appear older and less plump.

-- Exercise regularly - The AAD reports that studies have shown that moderate exercise improves circulation and boosts the immune system, giving skin a more youthful appearance and reducing the speed of skin aging.
+• Exercise regularly – The AAD reports that studies show moderate exercise improves circulation and boosts the immune system, giving skin a more youthful appearance and reducing the speed of skin aging.

-- Be gentle when cleaning your skin - While regular skin cleaning is important, scrubbing can cause irritation that is counterproductive.
-Irritation of the skin can lead to increased effects of aging.
+• Be gentle when cleaning your skin – While regular cleansing is important, aggressive scrubbing can cause irritation that ultimately worsens skin aging.

-- Use a facial moisturizer daily - Dehydration of the skin is one of the causes of skin aging.
-By regularly using a moisturizer that traps water in the skin, aging will be slowed, and your skin will look fuller and more youthful.
+• Use a facial moisturizer daily – Dehydrated skin ages more quickly.
+Regularly using a moisturizer that traps water in the skin can slow aging and help skin look fuller and more youthful.

 Treating Skin Aging That Is Already Occurring